LabTranslationalArchitectomics/riboWaltz/README.md

  `codon_usage_psite` can also be exploited for investigating alterations of ribosome translocation at specific codons by comparing empirical codon usage from multiple samples or multiple populations of reads (e.g. with different length).
 Specifying two sample names, `codon_usage_psite` returns two bar plots (one for each sample) and compares the two sets of codon usage indexes returning a scatter plot.
 Each dot of the scatter plot represents a codon, optionally labelled with the corresponding triplet or amino acid.
 The relationship between the two sets of values (as results of a linear regression) and the Pearson correlation coefficient are displayed.

  Here an example: let's suppose we want to investigate if, and to which extent, codon usage indexes based on reads of 28 nucleotides differs from codon usage indexes based on all reads.
 As first step we create a list of data tables with the reads of interest:

 	comparison_list <- list()
 	comparison_list[["Only_28"]] <- reads_psite_list[["Samp1"]][length == 28]
 	comparison_list[["All"]] <- reads_psite_list[["Samp1"]]

 	codon_usage_2samples <- codon_usage_psite(comparison_list, mm81cdna,
 											  sample = c("All", "Only_28"),
 											  fastapath = "path/to/transcriptome/FASTA/file",
-											  fasta_genome = FALSE,
 											  frequency_normalization = FALSE)
 	codon_usage_2samples[["plot_comparison"]]
 <p align="center">